dotnet/sdk/README.md

 Options:
   --folder, -f                        Whether to treat the `<workspace>` argument as a simple folder of files.
+  --fix-whitespace, -w                Run whitespace formatting.
+Run by default when not applying fixes.
-  --fix-style <severity>              Run code style analyzers and apply fixes.
+  --fix-style, -s <severity>          Run code style analyzers and apply fixes.
-  --fix-analyzers <severity>          Run 3rd party analyzers and apply fixes.
+  --fix-analyzers, -a <severity>      Run 3rd party analyzers and apply fixes.
   --include <include>                 A list of relative file or folder paths to include in formatting.
 All files are formatted if empty.
   --exclude <exclude>                 A list of relative file or folder paths to exclude from formatting.
   --check                             Formats files without saving changes to disk.
 Terminates with a non-zero exit code if any files were formatted.